cheadrian/thunderboard-ha/README.md

 # Description
 Custom component that integrates Silicon Labs Thunderboard Sense 2 with the Home Assistant.
-This is an demonstration of how you can integrate the device and it's tested in practice.
+This is a demonstration of how you can integrate the device, and it's tested in practice.

-You can read the Medium article about how I've bring this integration up [here (no paywall link)](https://che-adrian.medium.com/bringing-a-new-ble-device-to-the-home-assistant-silabs-thunderboard-example-1f0d6094c84b?sk=cdbbac98afde4fe459c585f03fc132c1).
+You can read the Medium article about how I've brought this integration up [here (no paywall link)](https://che-adrian.medium.com/bringing-a-new-ble-device-to-the-home-assistant-silabs-thunderboard-example-1f0d6094c84b?sk=cdbbac98afde4fe459c585f03fc132c1).

 # Installation
 You need to manually copy the thunderboard directory from custom_components into the `<config>/custom_components/` directory (so you end up with `<config>/custom_components/thunderboard`).